-This healthy porridge is one of my favourite breakfasts and I normally eat it at weekends when I have enough time to cook it without rushing around.
-It doesn’t take long to make, only around 5 minutes or so, depending on type of oats you use as different brands may suggest different cooking times.
+This healthy porridge with seeds and blueberries is one of my favourite breakfasts and I normally eat it at the weekends when I have enough time to cook it without rushing around.
+It doesn’t take long to make, only around 5 minutes or so, depending on the type of oats you use as different brands may suggest different cooking times.

 If you are sensitive to gluten you can choose oats suitable for gluten-free diets such as the ones from Wholefood Earth.
 Using organic ingredients is not a must but it’s better for you as you won’t consume any pesticides then.